Background Knowledge and Reading Comprehension

 If you are to be able to actually succeed in any of the above 7 reading comprehension skills, you must have some background knowledge to refer to in order to filter, scaffold, make associations, make sense of, and retain information.
 In other words, in order to understand, you need a reference point, you need background knowledge.
 The more background knowledge you have, the easier it is to comprehend.

-This video explains Recth’s and Leslie’s study results.
+This video explains the results of Recth’s and Leslie’s study.

 Background knowledge can help a poor reader develop into a capable one and a poor writer into a fascinating one.
 One way to build background knowledge is to understand the 10 basic topic categories and tailor experiences in those areas.
 Remember, it is quite difficult to find the “main idea” of a reading selection when you don’t really understand most of the ideas written about.